pithlessly/pithlessly.github.io/intensionaljoy.md

 \end{aligned}
 </math>

+(Recall that the difference between commands and operators is that quotations are commands.)

 ### Equivalence of `map` and `quota`

 I want to show that these two intensional operators can be expressed in terms of each other.
-The reduction `quota` → `map` is not very complicated, so I'll focus on the more interesting side: expressing `map` in terms of `quota`.
+The reduction `quota` → `map` (that is, expressing `quota` in terms of `map`) is not very complicated, so I'll focus on the more interesting side: expressing `map` in terms of `quota`.

 Suppose we have a quoted command <math>[c]</math> on the stack.